North Carolina Security Deposit Law

 How long does a North Carolina landlord have to return my deposit?

 In North Carolina, landlords are required to return your security deposit within 30 days after you move out.
-Note: Must send itemized statement of deductions
+Note: 30 days for interim accounting. up to 60 days for final accounting and refund if damage extent cannot be determined within 30 days.

 What if my North Carolina landlord misses the deadline?

-May forfeit right to retain deposit; may be liable for damages If your landlord fails to meet the 30-day deadline, you may have legal recourse to recover your deposit plus additional damages.
+Willful noncompliance: landlord forfeits the right to retain any portion, and bad faith may add up to double the amount wrongfully withheld, plus attorney's fees.
+If your landlord fails to meet the 30-day deadline, you may have legal recourse to recover your deposit plus additional damages.

 Can my landlord make deductions from my deposit?